Del Norte High School (Crescent City, California)

 Del Norte High School or DNHS, located in Crescent City, California, is a public high school educating students from grades 9 through 12.
 It is the only regular public high school in Del Norte County.
 In 2008 DNHS was accredited for six years (through 2014) by the Western Association of Schools and Colleges.
-The current principal, as of 2021, is Alison Eckart, and the dean of students/athletic director is Robert Hadfield.
-In popular culture, Del Norte High School is the school attended by Laurel Sewell and her friends in the best-selling young adult novel, Wings.
+The principal, as of 2021, is Alison Eckart, and the dean of students/athletic director is Robert Hadfield.

+In popular culture, Del Norte High School is the school attended by Laurel Sewell and her friends in the novel, Wings.
 Del Norte High School also became sister schools with another school in Rikuzentakata-shi, Iwate, Japan.
-Del Norte High School obtained an art club and cosplay club in 2018 of the new school year.
-Del Norte High takes turns with Takata high school each year of traveling their students to Japan one year and Takata's students the next year.
+Del Norte High School began an art club and cosplay club in 2018.
+The school takes turns with Takata high school each year of traveling their students to Japan and Takata's students the next year.

 As of 2013, it was one of five schools in California offering classes in the Yurok language.
 Tolowa language classes have been taught "for many years."